amoradinejad/limHaloPT/README.md

 The loop calculations, as well as integrations over halo masses are performed using integration routines of CUBA library (see https://arxiv.org/abs/hep-ph/0404043).
 Therfore, you need to compile this library and place the lib file in an Include directory that is linked to limHaloPT.

 This package is released together with the following publication, arxiv:2111.XXXXX, where the prediction of the model are tested against new suite of simulated intensity (brightness temprature) maps of CO and [CII] lines.
 The mesheded fileds from MithraLIMSims are publically avilable on http://cyril.astro.berkeley.edu/MithraLIMSims.
-As discussed in the paper, this code can be straightforwardly extended to compute the power spectrum signal of other emission lines ((emitted from star-froming galaxies) beside CO and [CII].
+As discussed in the paper, this code can be straightforwardly extended to compute the power spectrum signal of other emission lines (emitted from star-froming galaxies), beside CO and [CII].

 ## Compilation and Usage